szykor18/szykor18/README.md

 - 🔭 I’m currently working on [Lottery](https://github.com/szykor18/Lottery)

-- 🌱 I’m currently learning **Java, Spring Framework to become an expert**
+- 🌱 I practice mainly **Java, Spring Framework** to become an expert

 - 👨‍💻 All of my projects are available at [https://szymonkornik.com](https://szymonkornik.com)